-Not yet available on Windows (and other legacy platforms).
+Neovim is not yet available on Windows (nor other legacy platforms).

 Con No graphical editor yet

-At time of writing no equivalents to gvim exist.
+At the time of writing this, no equivalents to gVim exist.

 Con No stable release yet

-Neovim is as of yet in an unstable point in it's development.
-There is no stable release and using neovim for the moment should be done with caution as many features may change in the future.
+As of yet, Neovim is in an unstable point in it's development.
+There is no stable release and using it for the moment should be done with caution as many features may change in the future.